68thandMaine/renew-financial/README.md

 ### Decisioning

-- [] Loan cannot be less than $5000
+- [X] Loan cannot be less than $5000
-- [] Loan cannot be more than $50000.
+- [X] Loan cannot be more than $50000.
-- [] Loan cannot exceed 30% of the annual income.
+- [X] Loan cannot exceed 30% of the annual income.
-- [] Loan can only be accepted if the applicant lives in CA, FL, or OR.
+- [X] Loan can only be accepted if the applicant lives in CA, FL, or OR.

+See the [Tests file](#tests) for more information on Decisioning for the application.

 ### Google Maps Places Auto Complete

-- [] Should be separate component from the form.
+- [x] Should be separate component from the form.
-- [] Integrate type a head feature provided through google maps places API
+- [x] Integrate type a head feature provided through google maps places API
-- [] Send response from type a head to form component.
+- [x] Send response from type a head to form component.

 ### Persistance

 - [X] Integrate Redux for state management.
 I will not use a DB.
 Just Redux to hold local state information.
-- [] Create object with the following properties:
+- [X] Create object with the following properties:
   - Name
   - Address
   - Annual Income